coverclock/com-diag-hazer/README.md

 * router - routes UDP packets received from a base to all rovers.
 * rover - configures and runs a UBX-ZED-F9P chip as a mobile rover.
 * rtktool - serves as Tumbleweed's point-to-multipoint datagram router.
+* ubxval - converts a number into a UBX-usable form.

 # Functional Tests